Hiking at Taroko Trail Park, Modderfontein

-If you live in Johannesburg and looking for the perfect destination for a quick hike without travelling too far, look no further than Taroko Trail Park at the Modderfontein Nature Reserve.
-The park is not too far from the east where I stay, and it is great for hikers looking to walk in and around Johannesburg.
+If you live in Johannesburg and are looking for the perfect destination for a quick hike without travelling too far, look no further than Taroko Trail Park at the Modderfontein Nature Reserve.
+The park is not too far from where I stay in the east, and it is great for hikers looking to walk in and around Johannesburg.
+This Modderfontein trail is also one of the perfect trails for hiking with kids in Gauteng.

 The trails are great for beginner hikers because they are flat and relatively easy to navigate.
-Taroko Trail Park at the Modderfontein Nature Reserve has two options for hikers – a shorter 5km trail and an option measuring 11km.
+Taroko Trail Park at the Modderfontein Nature Reserve has two options for hikers – a 5km trail and the 11km trail.
 The 5km route has a water crossing shortly after the start.
 You don’t need to remove your shoes unless it rains a lot.
 There is no need to wear proper hiking shoes as you won’t run into any challenging terrain.
 However, the trails can be extra muddy after a bit of rain, so do not wear your favourite white pair of sneakers, and ensure you have the proper grip.
+Despite the mud during rainy season, it remains one of the easy hikes in Johannesburg.

-While you hike, you will pass through woody sections allowing you to catch some shade.
-Remember a wide-brimmed hat as much of the trails is also out in the open with no shade.
+While you hike at Taroko Trail Park, you will pass through wooded sections allowing you to catch some shade.
+Remember a wide-brimmed hat, as much of the trail is also out in the open with no shade.
 There is also plenty of water along the way, but signage everywhere states that the water is unsafe for human consumption, swimming, fishing or any water sport.

-The Modderfontein Nature Reserve came into existence in 1988 and is approximately 275 hectares in size.
-The varied habitat means that you will be able to spot a variety of birdlife.
-The area includes grassland, forest-like spots, and riverine vegetation next to little streams.
+The Modderfontein Nature Reserve was established in 1988 and is 275 hectares.
+The varied habitat means you can spot a variety of birdlife.
+The area includes grassland, forest-like spots, and riverine vegetation next to a little stream.
 The bird tally in Modderfontein Nature Reserve is just under 300 species.
-African fish eagles, long-crested eagles, jackal buzzards, crimson-breasted shrike and European bee-eaters visit the park.
+African fish eagles, long-crested eagles, jackal buzzards, and European bee-eaters visit the park.
 Other species that call the park home include small antelope such as steenbok, reedbuck, and duiker and other wildlife such as black-backed jackal, Cape clawless otter, and four species of mongoose.
+I have personally never run into wildlife while hiking, but enjoy the variety of birds every time I visit.

 Where do you need to go when you arrive at Taroko Trail Park?
 After parking, pay your fee at the kiosk at the main building and receive an armband for the day.
 This also allows you free entry to the Fourways Farmers Market should you want to grab something to eat and drink after your hike.
 As far as I know, the market is only open on weekends and public holidays.
 You can find more information about Fourways Farmers Market on their Facebook page.